Orkneyinga saga: Harald Fairhair and the voyage to the west

 The next few chapters deal with the creation of the Earldom of Orkney; they are brief and contain much less detail than the later events the saga describes.
-The saga states that Rognvald Eysteinsson was made the Earl of Møre by the King of Norway, Harald Fairhair.
-Rognvald accompanied the king on a great military expedition.
-First the islands of Shetland and Orkney were cleared of vikings who had been raiding Norway and then they continued on to Scotland, Ireland and the Isle of Man.
-During this campaign Rognvald's son Ivarr was killed and in compensation Harald granted Rognvald Orkney and Shetland.
-Rognvald thereafter returned to Norway, giving these islands to his brother Sigurd Eysteinsson.
+The saga states that Rognvald Eysteinsson Earl Rognvald retains the rule of Møre by the King of Norway, Harald Fairhair.
+Earl Rognvald accompanied the king on an expedition where they conquer the islands of Shetland, called Hjaltland, and Orkney, before they continued on to Scotland, Ireland and the Isle of Man.
+During this campaign Rognvald's son Ivarr was killed and in compensation Harald granted Earl Rognvald to rule over Orkney and Shetland.
+Rognvald Earl thereafter returned to Norway, giving these islands to his brother Sigurd Eysteinsson.
 Sigurd had been the forecastleman on Harald's ship and after sailing back east the king "gave Sigurd the title of earl".

 Sigurd "the Mighty" then died in a curious fashion, following a battle with Máel Brigte of Moray.
 Sigurd's son Gurthorm ruled for a single winter after this and died childless.
 Rognvald's son Hallad then inherited the title.
 However, unable to constrain Danish raids on Orkney, he gave up the earldom and returned to Norway, which "everyone thought was a huge joke."

 First written down in the early 13th century, the saga is informed by the Norwegian politics of the day.
 Once, historians could write that no-one denied the reality of Harald Fairhair's expeditions to the west (recounted in detail in the Heimskringla), but this is no longer the case.
 Thomson (2008) writes that Harald's "great voyage is so thoroughly ingrained in popular and scholarly history, both ancient and modern, that it comes as a bit of a shock to realise that it might not be true."
 The Norwegian contest with the Kings of Scots over the Hebrides and the Isle of Man in the mid 13th century is the backdrop to the saga writer's intentions and in part at least the sagas aim to legitimise Norwegian claims to both the Northern Isles and the Kingdom of the Isles in the west.

 It may be that the saga writers drew on a genuine tradition of a voyage by Harald to the west, or that they simply invented it wholesale for political purposes, but it is possible that there are elements included in the narrative that are drawn from the much later expeditions undertaken by Magnus Barefoot.
 The situation faced by Earl Harald Maddadsson of Orkney in 1195, shortly before the time that the sagas were first written down, when he was forced to submit himself to royal authority after an ill-judged intervention in Norwegian affairs would have made legendary material of this nature of considerable interest in Orkney at the time.
 Nonetheless, the view that the Orkney earldom was created by "members of the Møre family" continues to receive academic support.